 For example, profit-peak customers could be supplied at their historical demand; profit-drain customers at 75-80% of their historical demand; and profit-desert customers at 60% of their historical demand (unless they contract for a larger share of wallet).
 It is vital to develop explicit agreements with customers so they can make similar agreements with their customers.

-Effective Strategic Management
+Effective Strategic Management to Grow Customer Loyalty

-Times of product scarcity are the most important times to grow your customer loyalty with your most important customers.
+Times of product scarcity are the most important times to grow customer loyalty with your most important customers.
 Do it well, and you will preserve short-term profits and lock in long-term sustained profit growth.
 Do it poorly, and you will generate years of damaging customer ill will.

 The key to success is to focus your top management team on relentlessly driving a strategic customer management plan based on the five rules for growing customer loyalty.
 Doing that provides the basis for turning despair into lasting victory in a period of supply disruption.